DIMA-UniversityOfUdine/cubes-stefano-rocco/journal.md

 ## 03.23

+- **L:** I've work on the clouds and their animation to make the scene more realistic.

+## 03.24

 - We overall adjusted code and finished animations.
 Planning a few details to add to the scene, like fog and mountains.

+## 03.25

+- **L:** I've added the fountain with the water to the scene, then we tried to make the animation more realistic possible.
+It hasn't been simple to recreate the correct animation.

-## 03.24
+## 03.26

 - We decided to use an orthographic camera, as it matches best the style of the scene. **S:** Added mountains.
 The results so far:

 ![partial result](/resources/partial_result.png)

+## 03.27

+- **L:** I've added the fog to the scene and I deleted the class translationAnimation.js because we didn't use it.